The Nightmare Before Christmas: Soundtracks

 The film's soundtrack album was released in 1993 on Walt Disney Records.
-The film's soundtrack contains bonus tracks, including a longer prologue and an extra epilogue, both narrated by Sir Patrick Stewart.
+The film's soundtrack contains bonus tracks, including a longer prologue and an extra epilogue, both narrated by Patrick Stewart.
 For the film's 2006 re-release in Disney Digital 3-D, a special edition of the soundtrack was released, featuring a bonus disc that contained covers of five of the film's songs by Fall Out Boy, Panic! at the Disco, Marilyn Manson, Fiona Apple, and She Wants Revenge.
 Four original demo tracks by Elfman were also included.
 On September 30, 2008, Disney released the cover album Nightmare Revisited, featuring artists such as Amy Lee, Flyleaf, Korn, Rise Against, Plain White T's, The All-American Rejects, and many more.

 American gothic rock band London After Midnight featured a cover of "Sally's Song" on their 1998 album Oddities.

-LiLi Roquelin performed a French cover of "Sally's Song" on her album Will you hate the rest of the world or will you renew your life? in 2010.

 Pentatonix released a cover of "Making Christmas" for their 2018 Christmas album Christmas Is Here!.
 In 2003, the Disneyland Haunted Mansion Holiday soundtrack CD was released.
 Although most of the album's songs are not original ones from the film, one song is a medley of "Making Christmas", "What's This?", and "Kidnap the Sandy Claws".
 Other songs included are original holiday songs changed to incorporate the theme of the film.
 However, the last song is the soundtrack for the Disneyland Haunted Mansion Holiday ride.

 Release

-The Nightmare Before Christmas was originally going to be released under Walt Disney Pictures as part of the Walt Disney Feature Animation lineup, but Disney decided to release the film under the studio's adult-orientated Touchstone Pictures banner, because the studio thought the film would be "too dark and scary for kids," Selick remembered.
+The Nightmare Before Christmas was originally going to be released under Walt Disney Pictures as part of the Walt Disney Feature Animation lineup, but Disney decided to release the film under the studio's adult-oriented Touchstone Pictures banner, because the studio thought the film would be "too dark and scary for kids," Selick remembered.
 "Their biggest fear, and why it was kind of a stepchild project, [was] they were afraid of their core audience hating the film and not coming."
 To convey Burton's involvement and attract a wider audience, Disney marketed the film as Tim Burton's The Nightmare Before Christmas.
-Burton explained that, "…it turned more into more of a brand-name thing, it turned into something else, which I'm not quite sure about."
-The film premiered at the New York Film Festival on October 9, 1993, and was given a limited release on October 13, 1993, before its wide theatrical release on October 29, 1993.
+According to Selick, the decision was made approximately three weeks before the film went into wide release.
+Burton explained that, "...it turned more into more of a brand-name thing, it turned into something else, which I'm not quite sure about."
+The film made its world premiere on the opening day celebration of the New York Film Festival on October 9, 1993, and was given a limited release on October 13, 1993, before its wide theatrical release on October 29, 1993.